Tuesday, 30 April 2024

 Conclusion

-There are now too many Peat Bombs to choose from, so it's time to clear the air a little so we know which ones to buy first.
+There are now too many Peat Bombs to choose from, it's time to clear the air a little so we know which ones to buy first.
 For me, the choice is already made.
 The Bårelegs Battle Axe is the best way to get Lagavulin at over 50° for less than 100 euros, the Scarabus Batch Strength is the best young Caol Ila possible, and the Big Peat Christmas Edition are perfect Blended Malts.
 If you prefer Sherry ageing, then Peat's Beast Pesro Ximénez is the perfect choice.
 I also love the Peat Monster in Cask Strength, but these are rare and expensive limited editions.
 The Elements of Islay range should be explored further, as it has just been renewed, and I haven't had a chance to taste any of the new bottlings.
 Apart from that, it's rare for Peat Bombs to be truly disappointing.
 You know what you're buying and you get what you asked for.

 I've got nothing against more nuanced, older whiskies, I've got plenty of those too and I love them, and I've got nothing against people who prefer something more polished either.
 But for me, Peat Bombs are the basis of whisky and you need to come back to them regularly.
 It's the core of the whisky and you get an extract from it with every sip.

-Friday 26 April 2024
+Friday, 26 April 2024

 Bowmore Mariner 15 yo Glass Printed Label